British PM May should put economy first in Brexit strategy: Scottish Conservatives

-EDINBURGH/LONDON Britain's government should put boosting the economy at the heart of its strategy for Brexit, Scottish Conservative leader Ruth Davidson said on Monday, steering the focus away from cutting immigration.
+EDINBURGH/LONDON (Reuters) - Britain's government should put boosting the economy at the heart of its strategy for Brexit, Scottish Conservative leader Ruth Davidson said on Monday, steering the focus away from cutting immigration.

 Following a cabinet meeting at Downing Street, Davidson expressed confidence that the shape of Brexit would differ after a national election in which Conservative Prime Minister Theresa May lost her overall parliamentary majority.